 Idiom

 For each of the following sentences four alternatives are given.
 You are required to choose the correct meaning of the idiom or phrase given or underlined in the sentence.
-He is a strange fellow.
-It is very difficult to deal with him; it seems that he has a bee in his bonnet.
+The Chief Minister had the Inspector General of Police to fill him in on the behaviour of the arrested terrorists.

 ANSWER DOWNLOAD EXAMIANS APP